 + PRO: Variety of housing options

-There is a wide range of accommodation in Turkey, with good opportunities to rent or buy apartments, houses, condominiums or villas.
-Expats can use an online property portal to find accommodation, or alternatively engage a real-estate agent.
+There is a wide range of accommodation in Turkey, with fantastic opportunities to rent or buy apartments, houses, condominiums or villas.
+Expats can use an online property portal to find accommodation, or work with a real-estate agent.

 - CON: Negotiation may be necessary